baoqger/chrisbao/source/_posts/hystrix-circuit-breaker-part3.md

 tags:
 ---

 In the [previous article](https://baoqger.github.io/2021/05/30/hystrix-circuit-breaker-part2/), we reviewed the `max concurrent request number` service degradation strategy.
 But some detailed techniques are not explained very clearly, which will be talked about in this article.
-And we will explore `timeout` strategy as well.
+And we will analyze `timeout` strategy as well.

 ### Timeout

 Compared with `max concurrent request number` strategy, `timeout` is very straightforward to understand.

-As we mentioned in the previous article, the core logic of `hystrix` is inside the `GoC` function. `GoC` function internally run two goroutines.
+As we mentioned in the previous article, the core logic of `hystrix` is inside the `GoC` function. `GoC` function internally runs two goroutines.
 You already see that the first goroutine contains the logic to send request to the target service and the strategy of `max concurrent request number`.
 How about the second goroutine?
 Let's review it as follows:

 ```golang
 	go func() {